Jacinta Allan: Andrews government (2014–2023)

 Following Labor's victory in the 2018 state election, Allan was appointed Minister for Transport and Infrastructure in the Second Andrews Ministry.
-The portfolio leads a large package of projects such as the Suburban Rail Loop and Metro Tunnel.
+The portfolio included a large package of projects such as the Suburban Rail Loop, Metro Tunnel, and Melbourne Airport Rail.
+During her tenure as Minister, some Labor MPs were reportedly critical of her performance in the infrastructure portfolio, particularly regarding delays to projects such as the Airport Rail link.